berkay-yildiz/dice-simulation-app/README.md

-# 🎈 Blank app template
+# 🎈 Zar Atış Simülasyonu

 A simple Streamlit app template for you to modify!